RiccardoScott1/postgres_text/article.md

 - **Storage**: Documents are stored as **tsvectors** — sorted arrays of lexemes, optionally with position info to improve relevance ranking in dense query matches.

 # ---- COMMENT ----
-I think the above section would make more sende below under the tsvector part.
+I think the above section would make more sense below under the tsvector part.

+Also, a more in-depth description of what the below techniques build on would be very informative.
+Maybe could have a separate article on popular text-search methods — what they are, what they do under the hood and pros / cons of each, so we could link this there for more info.
 # ---- COMMENT END ----

 ## `tsvector` and `tsquery`: Core Data Types for Full Text Search